 “Furthermore, the overwhelming majority of ancient pagans genuinely believed that the different goddesses were separate personalities.”
 (Hutton, 1999 ch.
 2)

 The relationship between Gods and Goddesses in Europe has a complicated history.
 When domesticated wheat spread from Anatolia into Western Europe, the farmers replaced and assimilated the native foragers.
-The archeologist Marija Gimbutas thought these agricultural people had a Goddess culture.
+The archaeologist Marija Gimbutas thought these agricultural people had a Goddess culture.
 A few thousand years later, in the grasslands of Eastern Europe, people rode horses and celebrated a Sky Father, whose religion eventually spread into Western Europe.
-The Romans called this sky father Jupiter and the Greeks called it Zeus.
+The Romans called this sky father Jupiter, and the Greeks called it Zeus.
 Back where I grew up, older ladies used the name Papa Deus when they warned kids about divine punishment.
-These older women enthusiastically enforced the rules of the patriarchy and they had very little empathy.
+These older women enthusiastically enforced the rules of the patriarchy, and they had very little empathy.

 You might assume the horse people conquered and subjugated the farmer; however, the farmers might have accepted the new authority of the sky father.
 Agricultural societies are loaded with rules.
 The farmers had already domesticated themselves and probably had both Gods and Goddesses to portray what farmers do.
 The patriarchy can not make you a slave unless you let it.
 Most people do not know they are slaves.
 They do what they think is normal.
 I do not blame men for all the inequality between the sexes because people of both sexes have encouraged bad points of view.